ysc0327/MIPS_Single_Cycle_CPU/Single_cycle_CPU/README.md

 # MIPS_Pipelined-CPU

-This is NCKU Computer Architecture and IC design LAB course project.
+This is NCKU Computer Architecture and IC design LAB course part of project.

 The project is Single cycle CPU.